BirdeeHub/lze/README.md

 which will return a copy of the state of the plugin, false if loaded or being loaded, and nil if it was never added.

-It *copies* the value from state, so avoid using it unnecessarily, you should already have the value from your add function!
+It *copies* the value from state, so you should avoid using it unnecessarily for minor performance reasons, you should already have the values from your add function!

 > [!TIP]
 > You should delete the plugin from your handler's state